Best Conference Room Equipment for Small Business

 The Android appliances in this guide — the Rally Bar, Studio X52, and MeetingBoard Pro — support Direct Guest Join (DGJ), which allows a Teams-licensed room to natively join a Zoom, Webex, or other third-party meeting invitation without a laptop or cable.
 When a participant sends the room a calendar invite from a different platform, the device connects through a certified guest client running locally on its Android OS.
 This eliminates the most common BYOD scenario: a visitor needing to start a Zoom call from a natively Teams-licensed room, with no cable required.
 Verify your firmware version and the specific platform certification before relying on DGJ as a primary workflow — supported platforms and reliability vary by manufacturer and firmware release.

 Hardware price is only part of the equation.
-The table below shows realistic 3-year TCO for a single conference room deployment on Microsoft Teams Rooms, including licensing, controller, display, and extended warranty.
+The table below shows realistic 3-year TCO for a single conference room deployment on Microsoft Teams Rooms, including licensing, controller, display, extended warranty, and typical MSP installation labor.

 |---|---|---|---|---|